ppy/osu-wiki/wiki/Tournaments/MCLT/4K2025/en.md

 ### After Qualifiers

 1. On Sunday of the qualifiers week, at a previously announced time, the qualifier results and designated matches will be published.
 2. If players qualify, they will advance to the double-elimination bracket stage, meaning that losing your first match does not eliminate you from the tournament.
-Starting from Quarterfinals, if you are in the loser bracket, you will have to play two matches per week.
-If you lose in the losers bracket, players will get eliminated from the tournament.
+Starting from Quarterfinals, if you are in the losers' bracket, you will have to play two matches per week.
+If you lose in the losers' bracket, players will get eliminated from the tournament.

 ### Matches

 1. A room will be created, and players will be invited 15 minutes before the match, with the format: `MCLT4K2025: {(Player 1)} vs {(Player 2)}`
 2. Each match will be played using Score V2 and Team Vs format.
 3. There will be no warm-up maps, following the same format as MWC matches.
-4. Matches (with minor exceptions) will be played over the weekend (Friday to Sunday) at the times specified in the Main Sheet.
+4. Matches (with minor exceptions) will be played over the weekend (Friday to Sunday) at the times specified in the main sheet.
 Players are allowed to request reschedules up until a deadline announced in the tournament's Discord server.
-5. The schedules for each match will be announced on Sundays each week in the Main Sheet.
+5. The schedules for each match will be announced on Sundays each week in the main sheet.
 6. Both players must be present in the room within a maximum of 10 minutes after the match's start time.
 If a player does not show up within this time, the opponent will be awarded the victory.
    - *If neither player shows up, they will be allowed to schedule an emergency reschedule within the same day.*
    - *If no suitable time can be found, the player with the higher seeding will advance.*
-7. Once both players are present, the referee will ask them to perform !roll.
+7. Once both players are present, the referee will ask them to perform `!roll`.
 The roll winner can choose between first protect or first ban.
    - If the roll winner (Player A) chooses first protect, the order will be:
      - Protect A - Protect B - Ban B - Ban A - Pick A.
    - If the roll winner chooses first ban instead:
      - Protect B - Protect A - Ban A - Ban B - Pick A.
 8. After the rolls, players can freely choose their maps.
 9. Players have 2 minutes to select each map and ready up in the lobby.
 If a player exceeds this limit, the referee may issue a warning and enforce a tactical timeout if necessary.
-If this happens multiple times, the referee may perform a !roll to randomly select a map.
+If this happens multiple times, the referee may perform a `!roll` to randomly select a map.
 In extreme cases, hosts and referees may take stricter actions.
 10. Each round will require a certain amount of points in order to win the match, those being:
     - Round of 16: First to 5 points (BO9)
     - Quarterfinals and Semifinals: First to 6 points (BO11)
     - Finals and Grand Finals: First to 7 points (BO13)
 11. Each player has one tactical timeout, which can only be used during their own pick.
 This allows the player to request an additional 2 minutes from the referee, on top of the regular 2-minute pick time.
 12. In the rare case of a score tie on a map, the map will be replayed.
 If a tie occurs again, the map will continue to be replayed until a winner is determined.
-13. If a match tie occurs, the Tiebreaker map will be played automatically.
-If both players agree, an additional tactical timeout can be used before the Tiebreaker.
+13. If a match tie occurs, the tiebreaker map will be played automatically.
+If both players agree, an additional tactical timeout can be used before the tiebreaker.
 14. Only the following mods are allowed during matches: Hidden (HD), Fade In, Flashlight (FL) and Mirror.
-All other mods **are strictly prohibited.**
+All other mods **are strictly prohibited**.
 15. A rematch can be requested if a player experiences technical issues within the first 30 seconds of a map.
 The referee may deny this request if deemed unnecessary.
 16. If a player disconnects after the first 30 seconds, their opponent will win the point, unless:
     - A VOD, Twitch Stream or liveplay is provided showing the complete playthrough and result.